|Major Groups > Polypores > Ganoderma > Ganoderma lobatum|

 Ecology: Saprobic; growing alone or gregariously on decaying logs and stumps of various hardwoods; causing a white rot; annual or perennial, lasting for 1–3 years; widely distributed in North America east of the Rocky Mountains; also found in Arizona and in Mexico.
 The illustrated and described collection is from Michigan.

-Cap: 4–10 cm across; 8–14 cm deep; more or less semicircular in outline, or elongated; producing a new cap each year above the last year's cap and confluent with it; surface with a dull, unvarnished outer crust that is soft enough to be punctured with one's thumb, sometimes furrowed in "zones," brownish to grayish brown; bald.
+Cap: 4–10 cm across; 8–14 cm deep; more or less semicircular in outline, or elongated; producing a new cap each year below the last year's cap and confluent with it; surface with a dull, unvarnished outer crust that is soft enough to be punctured with one's thumb, sometimes furrowed in "zones," brownish to grayish brown; bald.

 Flesh: Dark brown to cinnamon brown; woody.